-This addictive Maple Glazed Pork Tenderloin is moist, tender pork covered in a sweet, sticky maple syrup sauce.
-It’s an amazing main dish that gets rave reviews every time!
-Plus it is the perfect dish for entertaining and holidays.
+The best Maple Glazed Pork Tenderloin recipe ever makes moist, tender pork covered in a sweet and sticky maple syrup sauce.
+It’s an addictively amazing main dish that gets rave reviews every time!
+Plus it is the perfect dish for entertaining or the holidays.

-This maple glazed pork tenderloin recipe is the bomb.com.
+This best pork tenderloin recipe is the bomb.com.
 One bite and you will forever be addicted!
 The pork is moist and tender on the inside with a perfectly crispy, golden crust on the outside, all covered in a delicious maple-mustard sauce.

 The original recipe is America’s Test Kitchen Maple Glazed Pork Tenderloin, but we slightly simplified a few steps.
 We left everything else the same because… it really is an amazing recipe as is!